na-na-hi/renget/archive/pcrgjpstartguide.md

 **Oedo Yuki** - Excellent buffer and debuffer for magic comps.
 Not farmable.
 **Swimsuit Chika** - Very strong only with UE, but can shut down magic damage heavily with shields.
 **Christmas Jun** - Excellent tank that provides a ton of utility and can sustain herself.
-**Kasumi** - Excellent Arena unit in the 1st position that can snare a large group of enemies and provides a massive m.def debuff for magic units to shred enemies.

 ##->Permanent Sub Player level 200 Campaign<-